Updated-NoCheatPlus/Docs/Settings/Checks/[Moving]-Passable.md

 Exemption: `MOVING_PASSABLE`
 Better with: `[Combined] Enderpearl`

-The Passaable check prevents moving into or inside of blocks.
+Passable prevents players from moving into or inside of blocks.

 | Option                                    | Description |
 | :---------------------------------------- | :---------- |